Two children investigate the large sign at Ak Bulak Ski Resort outside Almaty

 How are the facilities at Ak Bulak?

-The resort isn’t as developed as Oi Qaragai or Shymbulak, but it does have proper chairlifts, and several magic carpet lifts, as well as toilets (see below for more details – yes it gets its own section!) and restaurants.
+The resort isn’t as developed as Oi Qaragai or Shymbulak, but it does have important things like chairlifts and restaurants, as well as toilets.
+Please see below for more details – yes toilets get their own section!
 The main restaurant is in the same building as the ski rental and the ski pass cashier.
-Feedback from my friends who ate there was that the food came in decent sized portions and wasn’t bad.
+Feedback from my friends who ate meals there was that the food came in decent sized portions and wasn’t bad.
+We visited there only to drink hot chocolate (the children’s preferred treat after a lesson).
+Note than hot chocolate is not found at all the cafes and restaurants.

-There is also a small kiosk halfway up the slope, with some picnic tables out the front, serving usual kiosk fare.
+There are also a few small kiosks dotted around the slope, with some picnic tables out the front.
+However, not all of them were open.

 The Bathroom Situation

 Ak Bulak is more of an adventure than some of the other resorts when it comes to bathrooms.
 There are two in the building containing the rental shop and the ski pass desk.
 The first is to the left as you face the rental shop entrance, and these are “squat” toilets.
 To the right as you face the ski pass desk you will find Western “sit down” toilets.
-Both are maintained and both require a small payment (in 2024 it was 150KZT, which is about 0.35USD) either in cash or via Kaspi.
+Both are maintained and both require a small payment (about 150KZT, which is about 0.35USD).
+There are no toilets in the restaurants or cafes.

-If you feel like you don’t want to pay, then you are very welcome to try one of the wooden “long drop” toilets sprinkled around the slope.
+If you don’t want to pay, then you are very welcome to try one of the wooden “long drop” toilets sprinkled around the slope.
 The best of these is at the very top of the mountain.
 It does take a short while to get up there so be sure to give yourself time.
-The slopes from the top are black runs so you might want to leave your skis at the base of the lift and go up as a pedestrian if you’re not an expert skier.
-Once you’re up there, you’ll find two long drop toilets side by side at the top, overlooking an exquisite mountain scene.
+Note that the slopes at the top are black runs.
+If you’re not an expert skier, consider leaving your skis at the base of the lift and go up as a pedestrian.
+Up there, you’ll find two long drop toilets side by side at the top, overlooking an exquisite mountain scene.
 If you’re not easily embarrassed, you could leave the door open so as to not miss the view.
 But maybe get a friend to stand guard.

 Getting to Ak Bulak